EternalFlame06/Rules4Worlds/README.md

-`Rules4Worlds` is a library mod for fabric mod developers (currently only on 1.20.6).
+`Rules4Worlds` is a library mod for fabric mod developers.
 It enables you to create your own world-specific gamerules including a config file with ease.
 You can also introduce your own versions of the classes.
 They will integrate with the existing ones, requiring no additional changes.